 It sounded like she had finally been given a diagnosis and was feeling good again, a happy ending!
 I was really not well at this stage so I couldn’t really begin to research or understand her diagnosis, and I was also not entirely sure that what we had was even the same thing.

-I remember being relieved to finally find another person on this planet who had gone through what I’ve been going through.
+I remember being relieved to finally find another person on this planet who had gone through what I’d been going through.
 The skin was burning, and no visible damage, but what had horrified me was that she was living in complete darkness, and being burnt by even lights – I had not experienced that (YET).

 My Visit To The Dermatologist For Photosensitivity